 Restore streams, revitalize Native Hawaiian communities

 Sierra Club Maui Group stands for the protection of our native ecosystem and the rights of traditional taro farmers to the public water in our streams.
 For decades, a private corporation, Alexander & Baldwin has diverted public water from streams in East Maui.
-Because streams in East Maui run dry taro patches are cracked, stream ecosystems are decimated, and more sustainable rural ways of living are lost.
-This is a form of cultural genocide and ecological destruction that should no longer be tolerated.

-The Public Trust Doctrine prioritizes customary, traditional practices and the health of native streams and coastal life over private commercial uses.
+The public trust doctrine prioritizes customary, traditional practices and the health of native streams and coastal life over private commercial uses.
 Current A&B diversion continue to remove most of the water from several East Maui streams, leaving dry rock beds and stagnant water, however the practice has never undergone any time of environmental review.
 Demonstrating a sever lack of stewardship over their private water, A&B loses an average of 41 million gallons per day mostly due to unlined reservoirs and aging pipes.
 This is unacceptable and detrimental to cultural practices and public health of stream ecosystems and East Maui residents.

 Click here for a timeline about the East Maui water issue